-- Affordable, with a maximum annual percentage rate of 28% and an application fee of no more than $20, which reflects the actual cost of processing.
+- Affordable, with a maximum annual percentage rate of 28% and an application fee of no more than $20, reflecting the actual processing cost.

 - Repaid fully after one to six months of installments; no rollovers allowed.

-- Provided to borrowers one at a time; borrowers may not receive more than three PALs within a six-month period.
+- Provided to borrowers one at a time; borrowers may not receive more than three PALs within six months.

 Finance is not easy, and payday loans are among the toughest to comprehend.
-A credit counselor is a personal finance expert that can not only help make sense of all the fine print, but help you create a plan to get out of the debt cycle.
+A credit counselor is a personal finance expert who can help make sense of all the fine print and help you create a plan to get out of the debt cycle.

 However, if you’re in payday debt, you’re probably not in a position to shell out a bunch of cash to a credit counseling agency.
-Fortunately, there are a number of nonprofits that offer debt counseling and financial planning free of charge.
+Fortunately, several nonprofits offer debt counseling and financial planning free of charge.

 Many military bases, credit unions, local governments and universities offer some sort of credit counseling.
 It can’t hurt to call around to see what options are available to you.

 Typically they are not going to have a silver bullet for you.
-But they can sit down with you, help you understand your financial situation, and lay out a budget for you to get out of debt.
+But they can sit down with you, help you understand your financial situation, and set up a budget for you to help you get out of debt.
 The hard work is actually sticking to that budget.

-For more information about choosing a credit counselor, visit this article by the Federal Trade Commission .
+For more information about choosing a credit counselor, visit this article by the Federal Trade Commission (FTC).